mmKALLL/invasion-game/README.md

-# invasion-game
+# Invasion

-A small game project made in JS for Ludum Dare 38.
+A simple game about defending your planet and escaping solitude.

+Made within the span of 48 hours during the Ludum Dare 38 event.